FreshSupaSulley/weeve/README.md

    weeve will read the *tokens.json* file in the working directory and use it to run your bot.
 Allow a few minutes before restarting Discord for the slash commands to appear.

 # Linking to YouTube
 Thanks to Google's war against bots on YouTube, support for YouTube videos are (currently) cutting-edge.
-Since YouTube TV OAuth no longer works, you need to provide a `po-token` and `visitor-data` to connect to YouTube.
-If you chose to not provide a YouTube token, the bot runs on SoundCloud by default.
+When you first attempt to use YouTube, it will ask you to link a Google account to the bot for credentials.

 > [!WARNING]
 > I **strongly recommend** you use a burner account to link with Google.
 The account used to generated tokens may get flagged and you risk getting your Google account banned.
 Visit [YouTube Plugin](https://github.com/lavalink-devs/youtube-source?tab=readme-ov-file#using-a-potoken) for details.